 Your symptoms might also be caused by something else.
 If you have any symptoms, go and see your doctor.
 Don’t wait too long before making an appointment.

 There are different types of HPV.
 Some of these can lead to you developing cancer.
 Young women can get cervical cancer, vaginal cancer or vulval cancer.
 Young men can get cancer of the penis.
 And all young people can get cancer of the throat or anus.

 You can protect yourself by getting vaccinated: an HPV vaccination.
 Then there is much less risk of you developing cancer.

 Do you have genital warts?
 These are caused by a different type of HPV.
 This HPV virus doesn’t increase the risk of cancer.

 HPV usually goes away by itself.
 So you don’t need to go to the doctor or take any medicines.

 You can have the HPV vaccine.
 Getting vaccinated will greatly reduce the risk of you developing cancer caused by HPV.
-Vaccination is free up until the age of 18.
-If you’re over 18, you’ll have to pay for the vaccine yourself.
+If you were born between 1 January 1996 and 31 December 2003, then vaccination is free.

 Have you not yet been vaccinated and would you like to have the vaccine?
 Make an appointment at the GGD